What Is Intermittent Fasting?

-The general concept of intermittent fasting is pretty simple, really.
+The general concept is pretty simple, really.
 When the body goes without food for several hours, it exhausts its carbohydrate stores and begins burning fat for fuel.
 During intermittent fasting, several things can also happen on the cellular level.
-Your body’s hormones can adjust to make stored body fat more accessible, your body’s cells can initiate repair processes and change gene expressions , and insulin sensitivity and insulin levels even drop dramatically.
+Your body’s hormones can adjust to make stored body fat more accessible, your body’s cells can initiate repair processes and change gene expressions (5), and insulin sensitivity and insulin levels even drop dramatically.

-While there are different ways to practice intermittent fasting, they are all based on carving out regular periods of time to fast and to eat.
-For example, one way to practice intermittent fasting is to eat only during an eight-hour period each day and fast for the remainder.
+While there are different ways to practice IF, they are all based on carving out regular periods of time to fast and to eat.
+For example, one way to practice it is to eat only during an eight-hour period each day and fast for the remainder.
 Another is to eat only one meal a day for two days a week and eat regularly on the other five days.

 Intermittent Fasting Plans

-When it comes to picking an intermittent fasting plan, first and foremost, it’s important to pick a plan that works for your lifestyle and one that you can sustain.
-While intermittent fasting offers flexibility, it’s advised that you stick to a certain fasting plan to ensure that you are reaping all of the benefits of intermittent fasting.
+First and foremost, it’s important to pick a plan that works for your lifestyle and one that you can sustain.
+It’s advised that you stick to a certain plan to ensure that you are reaping all of the benefits of it.

-If you are new to intermittent fasting, an easy way to start is to use your sleeping hours as a majority of your fasting hours.
+An easy way to start is to use your sleeping hours as a majority of your fasting hours.
 For example, if you stop eating 4 hours before bedtime, then sleep for 8 hours, then begin eating 4 hours after you wake up, you will have fasted for approximately 16 hours.
-This is what we call a 16:8 plan, meaning you are fasting for 16 hours and eating during an 8-hour window.
+This is what we call a 16:8 fasting plan, meaning you are fasting for 16 hours and eating during an 8-hour window.

 Examples of 8-hour eating windows include: